Cell level potassium and vitamin B12

 If your diet is low in potassium and you begin using vitamin B12 to end numbness in your hands or feet, the red blood cells that are causing the numbness will begin returning to normal and in so doing will cause the sodium/potassium ion pumps to need a lot more potassium to keep up.

 If your diet is low in potassium, then the added demand may cause unpleasant side affects like loss of strength and even muscle spasms.

 If you know what foods are high in potassium, you can restore your B12 levels without unpleasant side effects, as long as you eat the foods high in potassium.

-Equally, if you use a lot of vitamin B12, over time you may begin to have side effects.
+Similarly, if you use a lot of vitamin B12 over time, you may begin to have side effects.
 Basically, vitamin B12 is cobalt, a heavy metal, in extremely tiny amounts.
-For instance, I got muscle spasmas after I used 25 mg/day or more of vitamin B12 for five years.
+For instance, I got muscle spasms after I used 25 mg/day or more of B12 for five years.

-When I began adding Maca (rich in potassium) to my daily coffee, the spasms became fewer and less painful.
-Now I regularly eat peanut butter, dishes with tomato paste, and potatoes and I no longer have the problem.
+When I added Maca (rich in potassium) to my daily coffee, the spasms became fewer and less painful.
+Now I regularly eat peanut butter, dishes with tomato paste, and potatoes and the spasms no longer exist.

 Potassium Foods Listed

 |Chamomile Tea, 1 cup||21.3|